Pieverse-Eng/pieverse-receipt/README.md

 }
 ```

 That's it!
-Your users can now download professional receipts for their transactions.
+Your users can now download professional receipts for their blockchain transactions.

+> **Note:** The component works with simple wallet-to-wallet token transfers.
+Complex contract interactions may not be supported.

 ## 📖 Usage Examples